 Peugeot Logo Survey – What People Think About New Lion

-The results of the Peugeot logo survey we have made indicate a clear preference for the new logo introduced in 2021.
-That’s not too surprising once you look at why the redesign happened, what changed visually, and how people typically judge car brand marks in 2025: Does it look premium?
+The results of a small, informal reader poll we ran showed a clear lean toward Peugeot’s newer logo introduced in 2021.
+That’s not too surprising once you look at why the redesign happened, what changed visually, and how people typically judge car brand marks today: Does it look premium?
 Does it work on screens?
-And does it feel like the brand’s heritage—without looking dated?
+And does it still feel like the brand’s heritage—without looking dated?

-In this article, I’ll break down what our survey responses leaned toward, what design/auto communities praised or criticized, and what the “new lion” actually signals about where Peugeot wants to go next.
+In this article, I’ll break down what our responses leaned toward, what design/auto communities praised or criticized, and what the “new lion” signals about where Peugeot wants to go next.

 Survey snapshot: what people liked (and what they didn’t)

-Before the details, here’s the pattern that came through most clearly:
+Before the details, here’s the pattern that came through most consistently:

 What people like about the 2021 lion

-• More premium feel (badge + shield reads “heritage” and “status”)
+• More premium feel (shield + badge language reads “heritage” and “status”)

-• Cleaner and more modern in apps, websites, and on steering wheels
+• Cleaner and more modern for apps, websites, and dashboards

-• Stronger identity at a glance (lion head is bold and memorable)
+• Stronger identity at a glance (bold lion head is instantly recognizable)

-• Retro done right (modernized nod to earlier Peugeot eras)
+• Retro done right (a modern nod to earlier Peugeot eras)

 What people dislike

-• “Animal-in-a-shield” can feel too similar to other brands (a critique echoed widely).
+• “Animal-in-a-shield” can feel too similar to other badges (a common critique in early coverage)

-• Some prefer the older full-lion emblem because it feels more unique to Peugeot
+• Some prefer the older full-lion emblem because it feels more uniquely Peugeot

 • A few see the new look as overly aggressive or “too logo-trendy”

-It’s worth noting that public reactions were mixed in comment sections too—some articles explicitly describe the redesign as “dividing opinion,” even while praising the execution.
+Public reactions in comment sections were mixed too—some outlets explicitly described the redesign as “dividing opinion,” even while praising the execution.

 Why Peugeot changed the logo in 2021

-The same official release also explains that the new identity would roll out beyond the badge—into retailers, signage, the website, and brand campaigns—and appear on new models starting with the then-new 308.
+Peugeot positioned the redesign as part of a broader brand identity built around the concept of time (“living in the moment”), and tied it to a more modern ownership experience and its broader electrification messaging.
+The same release also explained the identity would roll out beyond the badge—into retailers, signage, website, and brand campaigns—and appear on new models starting with the then-new 308.

 What actually changed: old lion vs new lion